 According to Kim Harms, DDS, a spokesperson for the American Dental Association, “There’s no evidence at all that activated charcoal does any good for your teeth,”.
 She goes on to say that activated charcoal may actually be HURTING your teeth!
 “Like any abrasive, we’re worried about the effects on the gums and enamel on the teeth.
 We don’t know about the safety and effectiveness of it,” she says.

 Bummer.
-If you’d still like to brighten those pearly whites, please visit our office in Schaumburg for a consultation.
-We’ll be able to point you in the right direction in terms of what products or services you need to achieve your smile goals.
+If you’d still like to brighten those pearly whites, please visit our office in Schaumburg, IL for a consultation.
+Dr. Jig Patel will able to point you in the right direction in terms of what products or services you need to achieve your smile goals.